imodeljs/itwin-connector-sample/README.md

 Rather than starting over when the source data changes, a connector should be able to detect and convert only the changes.
 That makes for compact, meaningful changesets, which are added to the iModel's [timeline](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/IModelHub/index.md#the-timeline-of-changes-to-an-imodel).

 To do incremental updates, a connector must do Id mapping and change-detection.
 An iTwin Connector uses the ExternalSourceAspect class defined in the BIS schema to acheive both.
-The following sections describe how this is acheived.
+The following sections describe how this is achieved.

 **Provenance**

 Id mapping is a way of looking up the data in the iModel that corresponds to a given piece of source data.
 If the source data has stable, unique IDs, then Id mapping could be straightforward.

 For COBie data, this sample connector uses a combination of sheet name and unique row name to map data into the iModel.
 See [updateElementClass](https://github.com/imodeljs/imodel-connector-sample/src/DataAligner.ts) function in the provided sample.
 When the identifier is provided to the synchronizer, it is stored inside the ExternalSourceAspect class, in the Identifier property.